 At the meeting you will be asked to consider and approve a proposal to redesignate the Company's Services Stock as Pittston Brink's Group Common Stock, on a share-for-share basis, establish a new class of Common Stock designated as Pittston Burlington Group Common Stock and distribute to existing holders of Services Stock one-half of one share of Burlington Stock for each outstanding share of Services Stock (the 'Brink's Stock Proposal').
-Brink's Stock and Burlington Stock are intended to reflect the separate performance of the Company's security services and home security businesses in the case of Brink's Stock, and logistics management services business in the case of the Burlington Stock.
+Brink's Stock and Burlington Stock are intended to reflect the separate performance of the Company's security services and home security businesses in the case of Brink's Stock and the Company's global freight transportation and logistics management services business in the case of the Burlington Stock.

-Adoption of the Brink's Stock Proposal also would increase the number of shares of authorized Common Stock from 120 million to 170 million, consisting of 100 million shares of Brink's Stock, 50 million shares of Burlington Stock and 20 million shares of Burlington Stock in the transaction.
+Adoption of the Brink's Stock Proposal also would increase the number of shares of authorized Common Stock from 120 million to 170 million, consisting of 100 million shares of Brink's Stock, 50 million shares of Burlington Stock and 20 million shares of Minerals Stock.
+Holders of Minerals Stock will not receive any shares of Burlington Stock in the transaction.
 THE BRINK'S STOCK PROPOSAL WILL NOT ALTER MINERALS STOCK (OR THE PITTSTON MINERALS GROUP) EXCEPT FOR CERTAIN ADJUSTMENTS DESIGNED TO CONFORM THE TERMS OF THE MINERALS STOCK TO THE EXISTENCE OF BRINK'S STOCK AND BURLINGTON STOCK AND IS DESIGNED NOT TO HAVE ANY ADVERSE EFFECT ON THE HOLDERS OF MINERALS STOCK.
 THE BRINK'S STOCK PROPOSAL WILL ALSO HAVE NO EFFECT ON THE COMPANY'S PREFERRED STOCK UNLESS THE PREFERRED STOCK IS CONVERTED AFTER AN EXCHANGE OF MINERALS STOCK FOR BRINK'S STOCK, IN WHICH CASE A HOLDER OF PREFERRED STOCK WOULD, UPON CONVERSION, RECEIVE SHARES OF BRINK'S STOCK IN LIEU OF MINERALS STOCK OTHERWISE ISSUABLE UPON SUCH CONVERSION.